 RQ2

 For individuals of European ancestry, based on prior work in the ABCD Study, MDD PRS is expected to be significantly associated with anxious/depressed, somatic, social, thought, attention, and rule-breaking, but not aggressive or withdrawn/depressed, CBCL subscale scores (Wainberg et al., 2022) as well as total problems scores (Hoffman et al., 2024).
 Because MDD PRS is expected to be significantly associated with its composite subscale scores, we also expect MDD PRS to be significantly related to internalizing scores as well as MDD, PTSD, and anxiety, which are all internalizing disorders.
 Given that the externalizing subscale is composed of the rule-breaking and aggressive subscales, MDD PRS is not expected not be significantly related to externalizing scores or to diagnoses of ADHD, an externalizing disorder.
-Provided that our preliminary findings hold true with the complete set of year 4 data from the ABCD Study, the above expected results for MDD PRS contrast with those for the stress-sensitivity PRS which was unrelated to any psychiatric diagnosis.
 The nominal significance between the stress-sensitivity PRS and the CBCL somatic subscale in individuals from European ancestry reported as preliminary results may reach significance following FDR correction in the full data set, which would be consistent with the predicted significant relationship between MDD PRS and somatic subscale scores.
 However, unlike MDD PRS, stress sensitivity PRS is not expected to be significantly related to any other CBCL subscale scores based on our preliminary findings.

 In European ancestry subjects, Wainberg et al. (2022) found ADHD PRS to be significantly associated with only the attention subscale in the CBCL, and we therefore expect ADHD PRS in this study to be linked to the attention subscale and ADHD diagnoses.
 This differs from the lack of significant relationship between the stress sensitivity PRS and ADHD diagnoses or CBCL attention subscale scores based on our preliminary findings.
 We expect neither ADHD PRS not stress-sensitivity PRS to be associated with any other CBCL scores or psychiatric diagnoses based on our preliminary data and findings from Wainberg et al. (2022).